 Thus, Dromichaetes wished to prove that a rich kingdom like the one ruled by Lysimachus is in no need of a poor land like the one his people occupied.

-Dromichaetes also release Lysimachus knowing that freeing an enemy king would bring them greater political advantage than his punishment.
+Dromichaetes also released Lysimachus knowing that freeing an enemy king would bring them greater political advantage than killing it.

 Discover more 100 words stories on my blog here.